-So far so good, this line of thinking clarifies why the observer’s mind expands into external reality specifically through his eyes, but it does not explain what unique morphological features of the eye allow only it, and none of the other sensory organs, to express the character features of the mind that spreads through it.
+While this line of thinking clarifies why the observer’s mind expands into external reality specifically through his eyes, it does not explain what unique morphological features of the eye allow only it, and none of the other sensory organs, to express the character features of the mind that spreads through it.
 The fact that the retina is brain tissue does not account for this uniqueness, as it is not observable; the retina is concealed within the eyeball.

-The explanation for this lies in the combination of the two following data: First, not only the rear inner tissue of the eyeball, the retina, is an offshoot from the brain, but also the sclera that envelops the whole eyeball and whose visible part is more familiar to us as the white of the eye.
-The difference between the two is just that the retina is an offshoot from the cerebral tissues themselves, whereas the sclera is an external offshoot of the thick membrane (dura mater) that envelops it and the spinal cord.
+The explanation for this lies in the combination of the following two facts: First, not only the rear inner tissue of the eyeball, the retina, is an offshoot of the brain, but also the sclera that envelops the whole eyeball and whose visible part is more familiar to us as the white of the eye.
+The difference between the two is just that the retina is an offshoot of the cerebral tissues themselves, whereas the sclera is an external offshoot of the thick membrane (dura mater) that envelops it and the spinal cord.
 The ocular tissues that are exposed to the outside world when the eye is open include then a portion of the tissue that envelops the organ that all consider to be the seat of all personality features—the brain.

 This datum in itself may be significant but not sufficient.
-As a matter of fact, even when we gaze at the human exposed brain—and not just at the external offshoot of its envelope, at the white of his eyes—we will not find any hint in it that its tissues serve any consciousness or mind in one way or another, and therefore we will also not find any hint in it of the unique character of one’s mind.
+As a matter of fact, even when we gaze at the exposed human brain—and not just at the external offshoot of its envelope, at the white of the eyes—we will not find any hint in it that its tissues serve any consciousness or mind in one way or another, and therefore we will also not find any hint in it of the unique character of one’s mind.
 But how is this to be understood?
 Why does contemplation of another person’s eyes provide us with some idea of the mind expanding through them, while contemplation of the seat of the mind, the brain, does not?
 Because, contrary to the prevailing reductionist approach, it is not the brain that wants, thinks or feels, but rather the person, as noted the philosopher Jacob Bronowski (1908-1974).
 And what is the person?
 He is not his brain, his heart or any other vital organ in his body—and not even his consciousness or his soul; a person is the oneness of all the contradictions between his components and traits.
 Clearly, then, what allows our eyes to express our character, the musings of our hearts, and to some extent also our will, is not just the fact that one of their exposed tissues is an offshoot of the brain’s envelope.
 And at this point we come to the second datum, which is the icing on the cake.

 When we gaze at another person’s eyes what appears in our cognition is not just their whiteness (the sclera), but also the iris, which gives the eye its brown, blue or green color, and the pupil.
-The eye components that are exposed to others when opened are therefore the sclera, the iris, the pupil, the sequence between them, and the contrasts between the colors of the sclera, the iris and the blackness of the pupil.
-The relationship of these components to the topic at hand—“the eyes are the mirror of the soul”—will be clarified once they will be described accurately, something that will enable us to search the ontological, mental traits that are present beyond them.
+The eye components that are exposed to others when open are therefore the sclera, the iris, the pupil, the sequence between them, and the contrasts between the colors of the sclera, the iris and the blackness of the pupil.
+The relationship of these components to the topic at hand—“the eyes are the mirror of the soul”—will be clarified once they have been described accurately, which will enable us to search the ontological, mental traits that are present beyond them.